 3. Balance of Payments transactions are recorded on double-entry book keeping where each credit-entry is exactly balanced by an offsetting debit-entry and vice versa.
 A credit-entry records the provision of real resources such as exports of goods and services, a decrease in holding of foreign financial assets or an increase in foreign financial liabilities.
 Conversely, a debit-entry records imports of goods and services, an increase in holding of foreign financial assets or a decrease in foreign financial liabilities.
 When commodities are received or given away rather than for value or exchange, the recording is one sided.
 The offsetting entry is referred to as transfers classified under secondary income.
-The net positions of accounts in BOP statement are arrived at by deducting debits from credits.
+The net positions of current account in BOP statement is arrived at by deducting credits from debits and for financial account as assets less liabilities.